Nabidbhai12/Nabidbhai12/README.md

-# Hi there!
-I'm Hafijul Hoque Chowdhury (Nabid) 👋
+#Hafijul Hoque Chowdhury (Nabid) 👋

-I'm currently an undergraduate student of Computer Science and Engineering at BUET (Bangladesh University of Engineering and Technology).

-I'm currently in my third year (in the 6th semester on an 8-semester system).
+Hello!
+I am Hafijul Hoque Chowdhury, commonly known as Nabid.
+I'm an enthusiastic and dedicated undergraduate student pursuing a degree in Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET).
+Currently, I'm in my 7th semester of an 8-semester system.
 ## Languages

 ![C](http://img.shields.io/badge/-C-000000?style=flat&logo=c)